fluxninja/aperture/docs/content/guides/api-quota-management/openai.md

     applied.
   - `limit_by_label_key`: This field specifies the label that is used to determine the unique token bucket.
-It is set to `api_key` meaning that a tocken bucket would get initiated for each OpenAI key.
+It is set to `api_key` meaning that a token bucket would get initiated for each OpenAI key.

 The scheduler helps prioritize the requests based on the labels and priority defined.
 In this case, we are using the `priority` label, which is being passed